microsoftgraph/msgraph-bicep-types/.github/ISSUE_TEMPLATE/new_type_request.md

 ---

 **Suggestion**
-Which Graph entity is this request for?
+Which Microsoft Graph resource is this request for?

 **Value**
-How is the new Graph Bicep type helpful?
+How is the new Microsoft Graph Bicep type helpful?
+What scenarios would you use it for?

-**Graph API REST reference**
+**Microsoft Graph API REST reference**
-Link to existing Graph REST API doc
+Link to existing Microsoft Graph REST API reference article for this resource